Modern Slavery Act

 Within the retail division, our main supply chain is through the INTERSPORT Group, a buying agent.
 INTERSPORT Group is a member of the FTA (Foreign Trade Association) and is a participant of the FTA’s Business Social Compliance Initiative.
 This means that the company has committed itself to, and fully integrated, the BSCI Code of Conduct.
 All suppliers of INTERSPORT must commit in writing to observe the social and employment standards stated within the Code.
 DW Fitness First is confident that its main supplier shares the same values relating to eradicating modern slavery and human trafficking.

 Due to the good relationship the Group has with INTERSPORT, very few retail goods are sourced from elsewhere.
 As the Group deals with few suppliers, we believe we are able to identify potential risks earlier and act faster.

 A ‘Contractor’s Handbook’ has been produced by the Group, outlining the standards expected of its contractors.
 Contractors must also complete a pre-qualification questionnaire before commencing work.
 Our handbook states that if contractors do not adhere to our policies, trading with them will cease and, when necessary, they will be reported to the relevant authority.
 Our robust vetting procedure gives us comfort that we only engage with contractors who share our ethics.
 The majority of the contractors we use are based in the UK and have long established relationships with the Group, we consider this to be a relatively low risk area for our business.

 When necessary, the Group uses agency staff to cover busy periods, particularly in the warehouse.
 We understand that this can potentially be a high risk area for modern slavery.
-As a result we use three agencies which we have good working relationships with.
+Consequently, we use four agencies which we have good, longstanding working relationships with.
 These agencies are members of the Gangmasters Licensing Authority which gives us confidence that the workers are treated fairly.